-The coordinator (or other relevant person) shall be responsible for conducting a daily/weekly backup of the entire computer system.
+The Nominated Supervisor and/or Administrator shall be responsible for conducting a daily/weekly backup of the entire computer system.
 Some childcare management programs are web based (i.e. cloud computing) and may be automatically updated by the software provider.